mateusjunges/batch-mailer-for-laravel/README.md

 ## Attachable objects
 While attaching files to messages via simple string paths is often sufficient, in many cases the attachable entities within your application are represented by classes.
 For example, if your application is attaching a photo to a message, your application may also have a `Photo` model that represents that photo.
 When that is the case, wouldn't it be convenient to simply pass the `Photo` model to the `attach` method?
 Attachable objects allow you to do just that.

 To get started, implement the `\Illuminate\Contracts\Mail\Attachable` interface on the object that will be attachable to messages.
-This interface dictates that your class defines a toMailAttachment method that returns an `\Illuminate\Mail\Attachment` instance:
+This interface dictates that your class defines a toMailAttachment method that returns an `\InteractionDesignFoundation\BatchMailer\Mailables\Attachment` instance:

 ```php
 <?php